GoogleCloudPlatform/click-to-deploy/k8s/grafana/README.md

 echo "http://${SERVICE_IP}:3000/"
 ```

-## Expose the Grafana service internally, using port forwarding
+## Expose the Grafana service internally using port forwarding

 As an alternative to exposing Grafana publicly, you can use local port
 forwarding.
 In a background terminal, run the following command: